 Consolidated M&E Deliverables (Schedule 16)

 Schedule 16 – M&E Services Deliverables, shall present the Contractor’s total firm fixed maximum price by Deliverable to perform all M&E requirements of the RFP.
 Schedule 16 defines the Deliverable price by SFY.
 The Proposer must indicate the proposed Deliverable Due Dates, Target Invoice Dates and Payment Dates.
 For all Deliverables, the Target Invoice Date occurs one month after the Deliverable Approval Date.
 For all Deliverables, the Payment Date occurs one month after the Target Invoice Date and two months after the Deliverable Approval Date.
-Contractors are required to manually enter information for Columns D through I. Following the initial Deliverable submission, payment and effort for Deliverables with subsequent recurring patterns should be incorporated in the Services
+Contractors are required to manually enter information for Columns D through I. Payment for the Transition-In Period will be deliverables based only.
+Following the initial Deliverable submission, payment and effort for Deliverables with subsequent recurring patterns should be incorporated in the M&E Services worksheet.

 Consolidated M&E Transition-In Staff Loading: May 2024 Through April 2025 (Schedule 17)

 Schedule 17 – M&E Transition-In Staff Loading: May 2024 Through April 2025, shall present the Contractor’s key Tasks, positions, FTEs, hours and hourly rates by month for the 1-Year Transition-In Services for the period May 2024 through April 2025.
 Bidders should define additional Tasks as needed.
+The Staff Loading worksheet should generally reflect the level of effort associated with all work during the Transition-In period, even though payment will not be based on the Staff Loading.
 Schedule 17 defines price by SFY.

 Consolidated M&E Software Price: May 2025 Through April 2031 (Schedule 18)